 But it doesn’t mean they are for everyone.
 As you’ll see, the platform has its pros and cons, which is why you might be interested in our list of Wix competitors below.

-Choose your template once: After you’ve published your site for the first time, it’s impossible to switch to a different template without losing your content.
+- Choose your template once: After you’ve published your site for the first time, it’s impossible to switch to a different template without losing your content.
 You can customize elements for your existing template though.
+It’s also worth noting that Wix’s templates are not mobile-responsive.

-For more details about Wix, check out our detailed review.
+For more details, check out our detailed Wix review.

 It depends on what kind of website you want to build, so we separated this list into two main sections.
 The first one is about regular website content, and the second one is about online stores.